puppeteer/puppeteer/docs/api/puppeteer.browser.close.md

 # Browser.close() method

-Closes Chromium and all of its pages (if any were opened).
+Closes the browser and all of its pages (if any were opened).
 The [Browser](./puppeteer.browser.md) object itself is considered to be disposed and cannot be used anymore.

 #### Signature: